palaogn/Programming-Interactivity-slides/content/class-1-intro.md

 - Friday: Practical class for Weekly project 1

-Everyday we will have a Class project in the end of the class
+Every day we will have a Class project in the end of the class
 ---

 ## 06/ Excercise